Christine Quinn: New York City Council

 In a 1999 special election, Quinn ran for New York City Council in the 3rd district.
 The 3rd district covers the Manhattan neighborhoods of Chelsea, Greenwich Village, and Hell's Kitchen, as well as parts of West Village, SoHo and Murray Hill.
 Quinn became the Democratic nominee and defeated Republican Joseph Mauriello, 89%-11%.

 In 2001 Quinn won a full term on the City Council, defeating Republican Michelle Bouchard 75%-25%.
 Because the district lines were redrawn after the 2000 census, her term lasted only two years.
 She was reelected in 2003 after the districts were redrawn according to population shifts (all council districts must have an equal number of residents).
 In 2005 she was reelected to a four-year term unopposed.
 In 2009 she was reelected to a third term with 81% of the vote.

 Pre-speakership

 While on the City Council, Quinn served as Chair of the Health Committee.
 She sponsored the Equal Benefits Bill and the Health Care Security Act, which requires that city contractors provide parity in benefits between married spouses and registered domestic partners.
 This bill (along with the Health Care Security Act, which ensures health care for grocery workers) passed over Mayor Michael Bloomberg's veto.
 Quinn also "shepherded" a ban on indoor smoking at commercial establishments through the City Council; the bill passed 42–7.

 Speaker of the New York City Council

 Quinn was elected Speaker of the New York City Council in January 2006 and reelected in 2010.
-She was the first female and first openly gay person to hold this position.
+She was the first female, the first single person (later married) elected on the city council, and first openly gay person to hold this position.